 Outdated, damaged or otherwise poorly installed and maintained wiring is not something to take lightly.
 According to the National Fire Protection Association (NFPA),"Home fires involving electrical failure or malfunction caused an estimated average of 440 civilian deaths and 1,250 civilian injuries each year in 2012-2016, as well as an estimated $1.3 billion in direct property damage a year."
 Don’t let your household be one of them.
 Keep your senses alert for these easy to spot warning signs of faulty electrical wiring.

 WARNING: These warning signs are meant for inspection purposes only.
 If you find any problems with your electrical system, do not attempt to fix or tinker with it yourself.
 Contact a local IBEW/NECA electrical professional.

 It’s common for a home circuit breaker to trip.
-That’s what they’re designed to do; shut off your power whenever the system is overloaded.
-In most cases, you should just switch it back on and continue with your tasks.
-However, if your circuit breaker trips frequently–multiple times a month or more–that’s a surefire sign that there is a deeper, potentially dangerous problem in your home’s electrical wiring or you are taxing that circuit with too many high-energy demanding devices or appliances.
+That’s what they’re designed to do - shut off your power through the circuit whenever the system is overloaded.
+In most cases, you can just switch it back on and continue with your tasks.
+However, if your circuit breaker trips frequently – multiple times a month or more – that’s a surefire sign that there is a deeper, potentially dangerous problem in your home’s electrical wiring or you are taxing that circuit with too many high-energy demanding devices or appliances.

 Just because your circuit breaker hasn’t tripped, doesn’t mean there isn’t a problem with your electrical wiring.
 Another symptom of out dated or damaged wiring is flickering, buzzing or dimming lights.
 If your lights buzz when they’re turned on or flicker/dim when you use multiple appliances, this is a definite sign that you’re home’s wiring requires a professional upgrade.

-Usually caused by rodents, pets and amateur handymen, any damaged wiring like this is a huge shock and fire hazard.
-It’s of the utmost importance that if you find or suspect that there is any problems of this kind, you should contact an electrical contractor or wiring professional to inspect and replace the damaged wiring and look for any ancillary damage.
+Usually caused by rodents, pets and amateur handymen, any damaged wiring like this is a significant shock and fire hazard.
+It’s of the utmost importance that if you find or suspect that there is any problems of this kind, you should contact a licensed electrical contractor to inspect and replace the damaged wiring and look for any ancillary damage.

 Keep an eye open at the outlet points in your home.
-If you notice any discoloration or scorch marks on your outlets, you can be sure that the wiring in your home has been damaged in some way and is releasing heat.
-That heat is already damaging your home and has the potential to much worse if left unchecked.
+If you notice any discoloration or scorch marks on your outlets, that is a sign that the wiring in your home has been damaged in some way and is releasing heat.
+That heat is already damaging your home and has the potential to do much worse if left unchecked.